Coach and Official Leadership Program

 - Resilience and Mental Toughness

-Note: All modules will be delivered after hours between 5.30pm – 9.00pm, so applicants will need to be available during these hours.
-All modules will be delivered at Sport and Recreation (WA) office in Leederville.
+All modules will be delivered between 5.30 pm to 9.00 pm, so applicants will need to be available during these hours.
+All modules will be delivered at the department's Leederville office.
 Applicants should note these dates in their calendars until the candidates are selected and confirmed.

 A maximum of 20 candidates will be selected for the program, with successful applicants determined through an application and selection process.